Sheffield's Historical Buildings (Self Guided), Sheffield

 The City Hall is a Neoclassical-style building with an oversized portico supported by eight enormous Corinthian columns.
 The largest hall inside is the Oval Hall.
 It can hold up to 2,217 enthusiastic fans.
 The Memorial Hall holds 425 people, and the Ballroom can accommodate another 400.
 Two four-foot-high stone lions stand guard in the foyer.

-8) St Matthew's Church
+8) St. Matthew's Church

 9) Sir Frederick Mappin Building

-The Sir Frederick Mappin Building, or more familiarly the Mappin Building, is a fronting part of the University of Sheffield complex that opens onto the eponymous Mappin Street.
-Both the building and the street (formerly Charlotte Street) are named after Sir Frederick Mappin (1821–1910), the so-called Father of Sheffield University.
+The Sir Frederick Mappin Building, commonly known as the Mappin Building, is a prominent structure within the University of Sheffield's complex, fronting onto Mappin Street.
+This street, previously known as Charlotte Street, and the building itself are named in honor of Sir Frederick Mappin (1821–1910), who is recognized as the "Father of Sheffield University."

-10) St George's Church
+10) St. George's Church

 11) Jessop Hospital

-In 2007, the majority of the 1970s wing was demolished by the University of Sheffield, as part of their Jessop West development.
-The Victorian Wing of the original hospital was converted to house the Department of Music, which occupied it in 2009.
+Following its closure, the Jessop Hospital underwent significant changes.
+In 2007, the University of Sheffield demolished the majority of the hospital's 1970s wing as part of the Jessop West development.
+The Victorian Wing of the original hospital was preserved and repurposed, becoming the new home for the University's Department of Music in 2009.

 12) Firth Court at University of Sheffield